afcarvallo/bot2do/README.md

 # bot2do
 Bot that asks user preferences in food, books and movies.
 And gives recommendations from allrecipes.com, goodreads.com  and imdb database.
-Using content based recomendation using w2vec representation.
+Using content-based recomendation (text w2vec representation).